-The importance of greeting by the Holy book of Quran
+The importance of muslim greeting by the Holy book of the Quran

 The Quran also expressed the importance and significance of greeting.

-The importance of greetings by the holy book of the Quran is visible before all of us.
-Almighty Allah made it the part of Salah, which is one of the essential pillars of Islam.
+The importance of greetings in the holy book of the Quran is visible before all of us.
+Almighty Allah made it part of Salah, one of the essential pillars of Islam.

-As discussed above, the Islamic greeting has Arabic origin; that is why the words of Islamic greeting are from the Arabic language.
-Across the whole world, the Muslims greet each other in the same words.
-Due to not familiar with the Arabic language, we often say wrong words.
+As discussed above, the Islamic greeting has Arabic origin; that is why the words of the Islamic greeting are from the Arabic language.
+Across the whole world, the Muslims greet each other in the exact words.
+Due to not being familiar with the Arabic language, we often say the wrong words.

 These wrong words sometimes constitute the meaning wrong, and even we do not know.
-For example, Sama Lakum is the wrong word, which is often used to express greeting.
-Turkish people use Quranic expression for the greetings “Asalamun Alikum.”
+For example, Sama Lakum is the wrong word, often used to express a greeting.
+Turkish people use Quranic expressions for the greeting “Asalamun Alikum.”

-Some people recommend that the different expression of the words of greeting is due to the user of different language.
+Some people recommend that the different expression of the words of greeting is due to the user of a different language.
 The Quranic expression of greeting is Assalamun Alikum, which is not difficult.
-We should use this expression in order to avoid miss pronunciation.
+We should use this expression to avoid miss pronunciation.

-We should be first in greetings without waiting for anyone to say.
-This is due to the fact that greeting creates feelings of happiness and joy.
+We should be first in greeting without waiting for anyone to say.
+It is because greeting creates feelings of happiness and joy.
 Then, why should we wait for someone to say the words of greetings?

-As a boy, we should greet our elders without waiting to be greeted by them.
-This is due to an essential concept of honor of our elders.
+As youngsters, we should greet our elders without waiting to be greeted by them.
+It is due to an essential concept of honour of our elders.
 We should feel happy to greet them.

-It is not acceptable by the Sharia to greet someone in the room or any other place while offering prayers.
+- The Sharia does not accept greeting someone in the room or any other place while offering prayers.

-We should not greet anyone who is inside the bathroom or washroom for the purpose of defecation.
+We should not greet anyone inside the bathroom or washroom for defecation.